There are a number of ways to get involved with the Diplomacy Lab at IU.

 Current Bid Deadline:Fall 2019: Deadline Extended to April 9, 2019

 How do I bid?

 IUB Faculty who wish to participate in Diplomacy Lab may submit online bids for a primary and secondary project by the current cycles designated deadline.
-Although, due to the University's eight project submission limitation, not all project bids will be guaranteed for submission.
+View the project completion guidelines for more information.
+Due to the University's four project submission limitation, not all project bids will be guaranteed for submission.

 Reviving the Yugosphere (ECON-E390, Research Methods in Economics/Professor: Michael Alexeev)